The Encyclopedia of American Songs and Musicals

 Certainly Tommy Dorsey who, with his regular vocalist Edythe Wright, never stops occupying the top-positions by signing this time a song together original, catchy and festive, The Big Apple.

 Make no mistake, however, the instrumentalists are still far from disarming even if the singers learn to be better showcased, because if big bands continue to print their trademark, the songwriters of Tin Pan Alley get involved in more balanced compositions between lyrics and music.
 Musicals indeed never were so numerous, both in theater as on screen.
-The duo Lorenz Hart-Richard Rodgers wins fame in particular with Babes in Arms, a musical presented on Broadway in September at the Majestic Theatre.
-Certain songs such as My Funny Valentine and The Lady is a Tramp get with time a lasting success.
+The duet Lorenz Hart-Richard Rodgers wins fame in particular with Babes in Arms, a musical presented on Broadway in September at the Majestic Theatre.
+Some songs such as My Funny Valentine and The Lady is a Tramp get with time a lasting success.
 Judy Garland immortalizes You made me love me, a song released in 1913 through her performance in The Broadway Melody 1938.

 And do not forget, of course, Hollywood Hotel, not for the movie itself but for the iconic Hooray for Hollywood written by Johnny Mercer and Richard A. Whiting where one finds Benny Goodman and his musicians beside a simply unchained Johnnie “Scat” Davis and Frances Langford, very comfortable.